-With respect to the recognition of interest income and fee and commission income we performed the following procedures:

-- a) We evaluated the accounting treatment applied by the Bank with respect to the fees charged to customers to determine whether the applied methodology complies with the requirements of the relevant accounting standards; - b) We evaluated the correctness of the accruals of the relevant income over the expected loan life; - We performed analytical calculation of significant interest income and fee and commission income; - d) We assessed the correctness of the recognition of interest income for loans classified in impairment stage III.
+The revenue recognition specifics, their high volume consisting of many individually insignificant transactions, the need for high input data quality and the reliability of IT solutions for their recognition resulted in this matter being identified as a key audit matter.
+With respect to the recognition of interest income and fee and commission income we performed the following procedures: a) We evaluated the accounting treatment applied by the Bank with respect to the fees charged to customers to determine whether the applied For the year ended 31 December 2019, interest income amounted to EUR 34.88 million and fee and commission income amounted to EUR 16.41 million, the main source of which are loans to customers and transactions with customers' deposits. methodology complies with the requirements of the relevant accounting standards; b) We evaluated the correctness of the accruals of the relevant income over the expected loan life; c) We performed analytical calculation of significant interest income and fee and commission income; d) We assessed the correctness of the recognition of interest income for loans classified in impairment stage III.
 We assessed the completeness and accuracy of data used for the calculation of interest income based on data analysis.